 We do not recommend that you partake in the seedy, sketchy side of the nightlife scene in Medellin.
 Prostitution is legal in Colombia but that doesn’t mean that there aren’t incarnations of it that are downright reprehensible.

+We can count the truly memorable Medellin restaurants on one hand (looking at you Carmen, Bonuar, and El Cielo).
 Just like in Texas, Paisas love their meat and you really shouldn’t leave Medellin without trying the local dish.
 Called Bandeja Paisa, it’s a vegetarian’s nightmare and a heart surgeon’s dream.
-Check it out in this previous post we did, all about our first Bandeja Paisa.
+Check it out in our post about our first (and last) Bandeja Paisa.

 Bandeja Paisa is best washed down with a shot or two of Aguardiente Antioqueño, the local version of Colombia’s beloved aguardiente which is a distilled cane spirit spiked with anise.
 Every region of the country has their own version of the stuff.
 Here’s what happened the first time we tried aguardiente.